crystal-lang/crystal-book/docs/syntax_and_semantics/blocks_and_procs.md

 Foo.new.yield_normally { one }  # => "one"
 ```

-## Unpacking block arguments
+## Unpacking block parameters

-A block argument can specify sub-arguments enclosed in parentheses:
+A block parameter can specify sub-parameters enclosed in parentheses:

 ```crystal
 array = [{1, "one"}, {2, "two"}]